Kuvalaya-mālā: Language

 The author identifies the primary language of the text as Prakrit, and states that it follows the "Maharashtra-deshi" patterns.
 The text features quotations in other languages, including Sanskrit, Apabhramsha, and Paishachi.

 The author recognizes three literary languages: Prakrit, Sanskrit, and Apabhramsha, and the text features bards reciting in these languages in the court of king Drdha-varman.
 Besides the literary Prakrit (Maharashtri and Shauraseni), the text features other dialects including Magadhi, Rakshasi (Chulika-Paishachi), Paishachi, Apabhramsha, and a mixture of these.

 The author also provides specimens of vernaculars (desha-bhasha or deshi-bhasha) spoken by traders from different regions.
-The author intends to name 18 of these regional groups, although the surviving text names only 16: Gollas, those from Madhya-desha, those from Magadha, those from Antara-veda, Kiras, Dhakkas, Saindhavas, Marukas, Gurjaras, Latas, Malavas, those from Karnataka, Tajikas, those from Kosala, those from Maharashtra, and those from Andhra.
+The author intends to name 18 of these regional groups, although the surviving text names only 16: Gollas, those from Madhya-desha, those from Magadha, those from Antara-veda, Kiras, Dhakkas, Saindhavas, Marukas, Gurjara, Latas, Malavas, those from Karnataka, Tajikas, those from Kosala, those from Maharashtra, and those from Andhra.

 The author also refers to languages spoken by foreigners: the Khasas, the Parasas, and the Barbaras.